voschezang/coding-handbook/activity/behaviour.md

 # Behaviour

 Behaviour is about change.
 It's dynamic.
 Change can be welcomed or rejected.
 The intent and effects can be immediate or long-term.
+See [attention](activity.md#Attention).

 <img src="../img/change-behaviour.png" alt="change-behaviour" style="width:40%;" />